solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 ([Figure 5](https://cdn.solaranamnesis.com/Gumbel/Bayern/Fig-5.png) and [Figure 6](https://cdn.solaranamnesis.com/Gumbel/Bayern/Fig-6.png) in the accompanying table)

 The stone from Krähenberg is one of the foremost falls in recent times and most thoroughly investigated meteoritic stones.
+On the subject of the fall itself, Dr. G. Neumayer (_Proceedings of the Mathematical-Natural Science Class of the Academy of Sciences in Vienna_. vol. 60.
+1869. p.
+229), Otto Büchner (Poggendorf's _Annals of Physics_. vol. 137. p.
+176) and Weiss (_New Yearbook_.
+1869. p.
+727 and Poggendorf's _Annals of Physics_. vol. 137. p.
+617) give a detailed account, on the subject of the composition [Gerhard] vom Rath (Poggendorf's _Annals of Physics_. vol. 137. p.
+328), but up till now a microscopic investigation of thin sections has been absent.

 ...